FranciscoSouza/vesselproject/Readme.md

 database.
 The timezones are stored as polygons and for each time zone there is some additional information (name, UTC offset etc.)

-- Application should run standalone, so no Application server should be needed to run it.
+- The Application runs standalone using the Spring Boot Framework

 Spring Boot
 http://projects.spring.io/spring-boot/